 - The software company will have to budget and incur the costs of localization, and

-- The localized products may require to undergo their own beta or pre-release testing after the English version beta or pre-release testing is finalized.
+- The localized products may require to undergo their own beta or pre-release testing.
+This often happens after the completion of the English version beta or pre-release testing.

 - Control over the quality of the localized product.
 The company’s image, reputation and standards are maintained.